Homeowners in DeSantis’s Florida face a costly and unique problem

 Billboard ads for storm-damage lawyers and public adjustors who assess the extent of storm damage began to proliferate.

-Insurance litigation exploded, with the recent industry report finding that Florida accounted for 7% of all homeowners insurance claims—roughly comparable to its share of the US population—but 76% of all lawsuits involving homeowners policies.
+Insurance litigation exploded, with the recent industry report finding that Florida accounted for 7% of all homeowners insurance claims — roughly comparable to its share of the US population — but 76% of all lawsuits involving homeowners policies.
 Insurance companies normally pass on higher costs to customers, and premiums began to spike in 2020.
 A 2021 report by Guy Fraker of the James Madison Institute estimated that litigation costs alone cost the typical Florida family an extra $487 per year in 2019, with an annual growth rate of 26%.
 That “hidden tax” would be more than $1,200 per family in 2023.

 The Fraker report declared that “Florida’s P&C [property and casualty] market is in free-fall collapse, as in not viable.”

 In addition to soaring premiums and failing insurers, that became apparent in two other ways.
-First, a state-back insurer, Citizens Insurance, which is supposed to be a last-resort option for people who can’t get homeowners coverage any other way, became the state’s biggest issuer.
+First, a state-backed insurer, Citizens Insurance, which is supposed to be a last-resort option for people who can’t get homeowners coverage any other way, became the state’s biggest issuer.
 And second, the reinsurance companies, which insure the insurers, began to bail out of Florida or strictly limit coverage.
 All told, a private-sector insurance market can’t function if litigation losses seem open-ended and reinsurers find it too risky to operate.

 After Hurricane Ian struck Florida last fall, causing massive damage, the Florida legislature called a special session in December to address problems in the insurance market.
 It passed several reforms DeSantis promptly signed, including a repeal of one-way attorney’s fees and a new prohibition on assigning benefits to a third party, which the insurance industry cheered.